serrynaimo/http-status-singlish/README.md

 The request is larger than the server is willing or able to process.

 ### 414 Request-URI Too Long
+> You type so much for what?

 The URI provided was too long for the server to process.
 Often the result of too much data being encoded as a query-string of a GET request, in which case it should be converted to a POST request.

 ### 415 Unsupported Media Type
+> CD can not play

 The request entity has a media type which the server or resource does not support.
 For example, the client uploads an image as image/svg+xml, but the server requires that images use a different format.

 ### 416 Requested Range Not Satisfiable